RedHoodedWraith/Group6-Rocket-ENGR301-302/architecture_design/architecture-design.md

 ### Client

 Andre Geldenhuis is the client for this project.
 He can be contacted through email, Andre.Geldenhuis@vuw.ac.nz, or through the mattermost.
 He is an experienced rocket enthusiast and is a member of the New Zealand Rocketry Association who was the previous client of the 2018 project.
+His previous experience within the model rocket community is with launching model rockets from high altitude balloons.

 ### 1.1 Purpose